 - Auditor’s Pre-Negotiation Information, Accuracy of Financial Reports and Consulting Services

 - Taxes, Debt, and Firm Value: New Evidence

-Examples of research co-authored with faculty that resulted in publications:
+Examples of research co-authored with faculty and other students:

 - Why do EPS forecast error and dispersion not vary with scale?
 Implications for analyst and managerial behavior (Journal of Accounting Research)